Where sin increased…

 doing such spectacular things in Egypt

-22 miracles in the land of Ham
+22 such miracles in the land of Ham

-awesome deeds at the Sea of Reeds.
+such awesome deeds at the Sea of Reeds.

-23 So he said he’d wipe them out
+23 So he said he’d obliterate them

-and he would have done so
+and he would certainly have done so

 had it not been for Moses, his chosen leader